 Past OTDT system progress reports are available in PDF format upon request, submit request to OTDT@blood.ca)

 Key elements of a high-performing deceased donation system Through experience gained provincially, nationally and internationally it is generally accepted that fundamental key components to a high performing deceased donation system exist, and when implemented, lead to improved performance.
 These foundational elements include adequate resources and infrastructure, availability of highly trained front-line specialists, leading practice guidelines and professional education, data and analytics to inform system and performance improvement including death audits and the identification of missed donation opportunities, adequate legislation (including mandatory referral), and the presence of appropriate accountability tools and structures.
-A comprehensive description of each element is provided here.

 Another fundamental component of a high-performing system is adequate public education and awareness.
 Organ donation and transplantation is complex and not well understood.
 There are many misconceptions that contribute to barriers to registering intent to donate.
 Increasing awareness for organ and tissue donation and transplantation, and increasing the number of registered organ donors, is part of a comprehensive system-wide approach to increasing donation rates.